 In the early days of SEO (Search Engine Optimization), spammers would have a field day getting away with poor linking while duping a lot of users into clicking something that was completely irrelevant to the users’ search – in any fashion.
 In these days of Google’s Panda and Penguin algorithms, that’s all behind us as these platforms continue to cut out spam from our lives.
-Still, the tool we here at Multiverse Media Group prefer for powerful link building is social media outreach – promoting your content through Facebook, Twitter, Google+ and other social sites is the best way to get your content noticed by others…believe us.
+Still, one of the tools at Multiverse Media Group we prefer for powerful link building is social media outreach – promoting your blogging and SEO through Facebook, Twitter, Google+ and other social sites is the best way to get your content noticed by others…believe us.

 How Business Blogging is a Major Component of Content Marketing

 Ahhh, blogging.
 What began as a seemingly simple form of conveying information on a webpage has quickly become the “website element to have” for attention-grabbing online portals.
 If someone reads your blog and finds it interesting, there is a very good chance that person may link back to your blog when discussing a similar topic on their website, thus building natural links that Google loves to see leading back to your site.

 Generally, when online marketers analyze social media marketing, we automatically begin thinking about factors such as headlines, content quality and content marketing strategy.
 And while those are definitely all successful social media marketing tactics, there’s still one important component many overlook: blog design.
 Believe it or not, your blog design DOES have an impact on how many social shares your posts will see – and a rather significant one at that.

 Let’s now take a look at how blogging and SEO can help your business, as well as how you can ensure your business blogging platform is as social media-friendly as possible in addition to how it will help you rank in searches with specifically-targeted keywords: